 - February 2016 - Universal Credit arrived in Wolverhampton for single people claiming for the first time.

-- December 2017 - it will be extended to couples and families making new claims for the first time.
+- December 2017 - it will be extended to couples and families making new claims for the first time for people in these postcode areas:

-- September 2019 - existing claimants will be invited to transition to Universal Credit.
+- July 2019 - existing claimants will be invited to transition to Universal Credit.
+You will need to apply - it won't be an automatic process.

 What do I need to do?